SSH

 root@172.17.0.1's password:

-Next, the machine to which we connect asks us for the password, we enter it and we will be inside the machine.
+Next, the machine we are connecting to asks for the password.
+We enter it, and we will be inside the machine.

 !ssh root@172.17.0.1